Diseases & Conditions

 In some more complicated injuries, the doctor may need to surgically realign the bone and use an implant to stabilize the fracture.

 Doctors are treating pediatric femur fractures more often with surgery than in previous years due to the benefits that have been recognized.
-These include earlier mobilization, faster rehabilitation, and shorter time spent in the hospital.
+These include:

-In children between 6 and 10 years old, flexible intramedullary (inside the bone) nails are often used to stabilize the fracture.
-Over the past decade, this treatment method has gained great acceptance.
+In children ages 6 to 10 years, flexible intramedullary (inside the bone) nails are often used to stabilize the fracture.
+Over the past 10 to 15 years, this treatment method has gained great acceptance.

 Occasionally, the broken bone has too many pieces and cannot be treated successfully with flexible nails.
 Other options that can lead to successful outcomes in this situation include: